Trump's Tariffs and Their Consequences

 Mexico - no new retaliatory tariffs.
 Yet.
 The one month reprieve might delay retaliatory tariffs.

 Europe might be next; Trump has threatened to impose tariffs on Europe.
 It would be consistent with Trump's and Vance's harsh criticism of Europe.
 This would bring in more tax revenue.
 It is difficult to see how European countries would react.
-But, given the changing geopolitical relationship between the U.S. and Europe, I think they would impose a similar amount of tariffs.
+But, given the changing geopolitical relationship between the U.S. and Europe, I think they would impose "reciprocal" tariffs.

 In yesterday’s speech, Trump promised more “reciprocal” tariffs.
 Also, there are tariffs on all imported steel and aluminum continue, again, hurting the auto industry.